Degree RequirementADN/ASN or BSN (preferred)

 • Help patients improve strength and mobility following the correction of a musculoskeletal issue

-Nurse practitioners are healthcare providers that help meet patient care demand.
+Nurse practitioners are healthcare providers that help meet patient care demands.
 In some states, nurse practitioners function independently.
-While nurse practitioner schools offer specialties in more general care areas such as family medicine or acute care, nurse practitioners can even further specialize in residency programs in subspecialties such as cardiology or orthopaedics.
+While nurse practitioner schools offer specialties in more general care areas such as family medicine or acute care, nurse practitioners can even further specialize in residency programs in subspecialties such as cardiology or orthopedics.

 • Three years of experience as an RN or APRN